sotmasman/Silicon-microprobes/Electrode maps/ReadMe.md

 2a.
 If you are using an Intan Technologies headstage, type headstage_source='Intan';
 2b.
 If you are using a UCLA head stage, type headstage_source='UCLA';
+2c.
+If you are using a WhiteMatter headstage, type headstage_source='eCube';

 3. Save the file.
 No further changes are necessary.